yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 - How to analyze complex mixture samples using the MFAssignR package?
 objectives:
 - To learn about the main steps in the pre-processing of untargeted metabolomics LC-MS data.
-- To try on-hands analysis using the real biological data.
+- To try hands-on analysis using the real biological data.
 requirements:
   -
     type: "internal"